Regularized brain reading with shrinkage and smoothing: Methods

 It is biologically plausible that voxels within the same ROI respond similarly to stimuli.
 Penalization methods, such as the elastic net, make estimates of regression coefficients more precise via stabilization but do not pool information from related voxels.
-In contrast, techniques for stabilizing parameter estimates by partially pooling information across, or borrowing strength from, related areas have been extensively developed in the literature on small area estimation (SAE; \citealt{rao_2003}).
-While not traditional in neuroscience, SAE is well known to be effective at shrinkage when there are multiple regions \citep{pfeffermann_2013}, here ROIs.
+In contrast, techniques for stabilizing parameter estimates by partially pooling information across, or borrowing strength from, related areas have been extensively developed in the literature on small area estimation (henceforth SAE) [\citet{rao2003}].
+While not traditional in neuroscience, SAE is well known to be effective at shrinkage when there are multiple regions [\citet{pfeffermann2013}], here ROIs.
 Hence, we explore simple SAE methods for regularization which incorporate ROI-level effects, without completely pooling within ROIs.

 The SAE literature typically accomplishes partial pooling using hierarchical Bayesian (HB) models, so we follow that precedent.
-As before, we model the activity ${y}_{vt}$ in a voxel $v$ as a linear combination of the stimulus features $\mathbf{x}_t$:
+As before, we model the activity ${y}_{vt}$ in a voxel $v$ as a linear combination of the stimulus features~$\mathbf{x}_t$:

-where $A(v)$ is the ROI containing voxel $v$, $\mathbf{u}_{a}$ is a coefficient vector common to all voxels in area $a$ and $\mathbf{z}_v$ is the coefficient vector specific to voxel $v$.
+where $A(v)$ is the ROI containing voxel $v$, $\mathbf{u}_{a}$ is a coefficient vector common to all voxels in area $a$, and $\mathbf{z}_v$ is the coefficient vector specific to voxel $v$.
 We have

-where $a,b,c,d,e$, and $f$ are user-fixed hyperparameters, and $\mathcal{IG}(\text{shape},\text{scale})$ is the inverse gamma distribution.
-The full conditional distributions of all parameters are straightforward (Appendix \ref{app:model_small_area}), so the model can be estimated effectively using partially parallelized Gibbs sampling.
+where $a,b,c,d,e$, and $f$ are user-fixed hyperparameters, and $\mathcal{IG}$ $(\mathrm{shape},\mathrm{scale})$ is the inverse gamma distribution.
+The full conditional distributions of all parameters are straightforward (Appendix~A of the Supplementary Article [\citet{suppA}]), so the model can be estimated effectively using partially parallelized Gibbs sampling.